 The variety of skills provided by a Law qualification will put you at the forefront of employers’ minds.
 Adding to this, Law is one of the world’s oldest fields of study, professions and human endeavours.

 The IIE Bachelor of Commerce in Law offered at IIE MSA will equip you with specialised knowledge in certain Law subjects, whilst the Commerce subjects will allow you the ability to develop a specialisation in Tax, Accounting or Governance and Compliance.
 This qualification will also impart general skills and competencies in numeracy, literacy and articulation.
-If direct access to this degree is not possible, you can explore entry through the Law Stream of our Foundation Programme.

 This qualification furthermore may enable you to articulate to Postgraduate Diplomas, i.e. the IIE Postgraduate Diploma in Corporate Governance and the IIE Postgraduate Diploma in Business Leadership and a Master Degree, such as the IIE Master of Business Administration and IIE Master of International Business.
 All these IIE qualifications are offered at IIE MSA.

 Successful completion of these programmes will allow for career opportunities in the following areas: